 A blog looking at how boaters can help prevent the waterways from being polluted by oil, and what to do if you see what appears to be an oil or fuel spill.

 All our waterways are vulnerable to pollution, from small, accidental spills to major problems causing significant environmental damage.
-Around 300 pollution incidents are reported to us every year, usually costing between £50 and £50,000 each to resolve.
+Around 300 pollution incidents are reported to us every year, and can cost anything from £50 to £50,000 each to resolve.

-Fortunately, incidents such as the shocking quantities of oil that ran into the River Lee early in 2018 are not common, but there are many more smaller incidents which can be equally damaging to the environment.
-Most of these incidents are preventable and whilst boaters were not the cause of the River Lee incident, they still have a vital part to play.
+Fortunately, major incidents such as the shocking quantities of oil poured into a surface drain connected to Pymmes Brook that ran into the River Lee early in 2018 are not common.
+However there are many more smaller incidents which can be equally damaging to the environment.
+Most of these incidents are preventable.
+Whilst boaters were not the cause of the 2018 River Lee incident, they had a vital role in reporting and helping to clean up the damage.

-Your priority as a boater in preventing pollution should be to keep your boat’s fuel and oil out of the water.
+Our priorities as boaters should be to prevent creating any pollution, by keeping our boat’s fuel and oil out of the water.
 Both are toxic to fish and other aquatic life; even small quantities can cause lasting problems for wildlife.

 We really appreciate boaters being our eyes and ears.
 With such a large network of canals and rivers we can’t be everywhere all of the time, so you’re a great help by spotting anything wrong on the waterways.